 This temple is 25 Kms.
 Far from Badrinath temple.

 Mana Village :

 Mana, the last village on the Indian side, before the Tibetan border, lies 3 km north of Badrinath.
 With the onset of winters, the villagers of Mana offer a choli to lord Badri to protect the deity from the frigid weather conditions.
-As the summer strikes, the residents unwind the choli and distribute the fires of the choli to pilgrims as maha prasadam.
-Badrinath’s winter deity or the Joshimath is yet again a fabulous place for divine recluse.
+As the summer strikes, the residents unwind the choli and distribute the fires of the choli to pilgrims as maha prasad.
+Badrinath’s winter deity or the Joshimath is yet again a fabulous place for the divine recluse.

 Badrinath Travel Guide: